Pocho

-Pocho (feminine: pocha) is a pejorative slang term in Mexican Spanish that refers to Americans of Mexican descent.
+Pocho (feminine: pocha) is a pejorative term in Mexican Spanish that refers to Mexican Americans.

 Definition

 The term originally referred to fruit that was spoiled or rotten, as well as to plants and individuals that appeared to be in poor health.

 Earl Shorris, an American writer and critic, defined pochos as Americans of Mexican descent "who [had] traded [their] language and culture for the illusory blandishments of life in the United States".
 He further observed that they were "doubly-marginalized": denied equal treatment by their birth country and regarded as inferior by their ancestral nation.

 The pocho lives on the cultural and racial line ... utterly unprotected, [and] despised on every side: too Mexican for the Anglos and too agringado (assimilated into America) for the Mexicans.

 In addition to Americans of Mexican descent, pocho is also used colloquially in Mexico in reference to Mexicans who have emigrated and are perceived to have excessively adopted the customs of their adopted countries.
 In both uses, lack of fluency in the Spanish language is considered characteristic of pochos.

 Identifiable traits of this lack of fluency include reliance on code-switching, English loanwords, and generally speaking Spanish in the manner stereotypically associated with foreigners.
 According to El Heraldo de Chihuahua, pochos are looked upon in Mexico "with a mixture of curiosity and contempt".
 Rodolfo de la Garza, an American political scientist, said that when he requested a job interview from the Mexican government in 1971, he was denied by officials who told him that he "was a traitor to Mexico and ... not really a Mexican".

 Historically, Mexican-born pochos who had become naturalized American citizens were viewed in Mexico as "collaborators with the enemy".
 The American novelist Richard Rodriguez recalled that when his father applied for American citizenship, he kept it a secret from his friends.
 "American citizenship would have seemed a betrayal of Mexico, a sin against memory", Rodriguez said.